terraform-google-modules/terraform-google-data-fusion/modules/pipeline/README.md

 # Pipeline Module

-This module can be used to deploy a CDF instance in GCP.
+This module can be used to deploy a CDF pipeline in GCP.

 ## Usage